prissilla-escobar/TicTacToe-FinalMod1Solo/README.md

 I really struggled with making the function that would end the game in a draw.
 The function that I wrote is quite lengthy and has nested for loops which is not preferred.
 Completeing this functionn, however, was also a win for me because I worked on it for a really long time.
 When I got the logic to work to end the game, I was happy.
 I would want to revisit it to see how I can complete this task without nested for loops in order to advance my knowledge.

-I did end the project with two bugs that I could not fix.
-One was disabling a box that was occupied.
-Though the function did work, I was unable to get the cursor to have something visual on it so that the user could see that they cannot click the box.
-The other but was alternating players after a game ends.
-The game will end and restart, however, it will restart with the same player that it ended with.
+I did end the project with a bug that I could not fix.
+Though the function to disable an occupied box did work, I was unable to get the cursor to have something visual on it so that the user could see that they cannot click the box.

 ## Future Features
 - Local storage added
-- When game ends, alternate players starts the next game
 - User can pick their own token
 - User can pick their own background